§-Quick questions

 Text printed at scales below the resolution of consumer scanners and printers (about 0.2 mm or smaller).

-What is 3.
+What are 3.
 Embossed and tactile features?Show answer

 Raised marks felt by visually impaired users; on the current series, these encode the denomination.